Verathragna/house-blueprint-generator/README.md

 The optional `--seed` flag ensures reproducible shuffling.

+All layouts are scaled to fit within a 40×40 coordinate space.
+Rooms whose positions or dimensions would exceed these bounds are scaled down before being written.
+The preprocessing step in `scripts/build_jsonl.py` enforces this limit and will raise an error if any room falls outside the `[0, 40]` range.

 ## Training

 Train the transformer using the prepared JSONL files.
 The example below trains